-Trailheads/Parking: Lake Monroe Park, Gemini Springs Park, DeBary Hall, Blue Spring Trailhead (Blue Springs Ave.), Lake Beresford Park, Barkely Dog Park (Glenwood), Chuck Lennon Park (DeLeon Springs).
-(See map)
+Trailheads/Parking: Lake Monroe Park.
+Eastbound: Gemini Springs Park, DeBary Hall, Thornby Park, Green Springs Park.
+Northbound: Rob Sullivan Park, Blue Spring Trailhead (Blue Springs Ave.), Lake Beresford Park, Barkely Dog Park (Glenwood), Chuck Lennon Park (DeLeon Springs), (See map)

 Nearby Points of Interest: DeBary Hall, Lake Monroe Park, Gemini Springs Park, Blue Spring State Park, Lake Woodruff National Wildlife Refuge, DeLeon Springs State Park

-The trail starts at Lake Monroe Park, emerging at Dirksen Road it splits into two legs:
+The trail starts at Lake Monroe Park in DeBary, emerging at Dirksen Road it splits into two legs:

-Passing Gemini Springs Park the trail runs east alongside Dirksen Drive, passing DeBary Hall Historic Site and continuing on to Deltona (a designated Florida Trail Town) and Green Springs Park where it meets the East Central Regional Rail Trail.
+From the point where the trail emerges onto Dirksen Road at the Gemini Springs North Trailhead (parking only), the trail runs east past the entrance to Gemini Springs Park (parking, restrooms, picnic, playground, fishing, canoe launch, hiking and horse trails).
+It then continues past DeBary Hall Historic Site to Deltona (a designated Florida Trail Town) and Green Springs Park where it meets the East Central Regional Rail Trail.

-From Gemini Springs to Mansion Blvd. (connector to DeBary Hall), the trail follows Dirksen Drive, partly under shaded canopy with a wide buffer, so a pleasant ride.
+From Gemini Springs North Trailhead to Mansion Blvd. (connector to DeBary Hall), the trail follows Dirksen Drive, partly under shaded canopy with a wide buffer, so a pleasant ride.
 Approaching DeBary Hall, it emerges and runs alongside the road.
-At Mansion Blvd. turn off to DeBary Hall and the trailhead, or continue eastward to Green Spring Park.
+At Mansion Blvd. turn off to DeBary Hall and the trailhead, or continue eastward to the Green Spring Park entrance.

-From the Mansion Blvd, Dirksen Drive intersection, the trail parallels Dirksen east and under I-4.
+From the Mansion Blvd / Dirksen Drive intersection, the trail parallels Dirksen east and under I-4.
 Here, the road name becomes DeBary Ave.
 This section continues mostly parallel to the road.
 There's no shade and some cross-streets.
-(Updated: March 2018)

 The roadway runs through a less commercial area, then turns away from the road at Jacob Brock Ave.
 At Providence Blvd. is a link to parking at Thornby Park, then the trail runs on a boardwalk parallel to Perimeter Drive before arriving at Green Springs Park.
 Past Green Springs Park, you are now on the East Central Regional Rail Trail - continuing as part of the Florida Coast-to-Coast Trail.

-From Gemini Springs Park the trail runs west on Dirksen Drive to US 17-92, where a gap exists to Rob Sullivan Park.
-The trail re-starts at Rob Sullivan Park and is continuous to Beresford Park.
+From Gemini Springs North Trailhead, the trail runs west on Dirksen Drive to US 17-92, where a gap to Rob Sullivan Park is under construction.
+The trail re-starts at Rob Sullivan Park and is continuous past Blue Springs State Park to Beresford Park.
 Another gap exists to Glenwood, where it re-starts and continues 6 miles to trail end.

-From the point where the trail emerges from Lake Monroe Park, it runs west along Dirksen Drive to the intersection of US 17-92.
-A gap at this point is scheduled for construction in 2019-2020.
+From the point where the trail emerges at Gemini Springs North Trailhead, and running west along Dirksen Drive is the intersection of US 17-92.

 Blue Spring State Park has the largest spring on the St. Johns River and is a designated manatee refuge; parking, restrooms, picnic, camping, kayak/canoe launch, fishing, concession, scuba, hiking and more.